-Although some measures were slated to be sampled at 100% (e.g., motors), sampling rules to sample no more than 2 measures removed accounts from some measure categories.
+Although some measures were slated to be sampled at 100% (e.g., EO Other), sampling rules to sample no more than 2 measures removed measures from the survey

 Shading indicates a sample of Accounts will be selected.
-All EB and accounts with multiple measures in the top 10 percentile in savings for that measure will be sampled at 100%.
-All SB accounts in the top 10 percentile will be sampled at 100%.
+All EB and accounts with in the top 10 percentile in savings for that measure will be sampled at 100%.
+All SB lighting accounts in the top 5 percentile will be sampled at 100%.